exrlla/exrlla/README.md

 - I'm a junior student studying Information Sciences at the University of Illinois Urbana Champaign!
 - I'm a designer and a coder!
 Take a look at my [work](https://popoca.io/) here!
 - I'm a Software Developer at [Hack4Impact UIUC](https://uiuc.hack4impact.org/).
 I love coding for social good!
-Feel free to talk to me about ways to get involved!
  <p />
 <br clear="left"/>